TZM/tzm-blade/README.md

 * [Node.js](http://nodejs.org/)
 * [Blade HTML Compiler](https://github.com/bminer/node-blade)

+#Background
+Please refer to the [wiki](https://github.com/TZM/tzm-blade/wiki) for deeper understanding of what this project is hoping to achieve.
+We also have a public [trello](https://trello.com/zmgc) board.
 #Setup
 Before running this application we will need to setup couple of environmental settings, in order not to add any private data within the code.